 Why scan and print when you could simply copy with one press of the button?
 Photocopiers are now incredibly popular in all offices and also very cheap to run.
 Luckily we’ve embraced technology and the office has become and easier place to work.

-Please do let us know if you like the tips we have mentioned, we would look forward to have your comments
+Please do let us know if you like the tips we have mentioned.
+We would look forward to have your comments